icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes.txt

   configured now behaves correctly (bug #479, related to previous feature requests #28, #257, #365).
 - Explicit default radix is no longer reset to [String] when multiple predefined command pages are being defined (bug #492).
+- Recent TCP/IP and UDP/IP ports, remote hosts and local filters are remembered again (related to former feature request #273).
+- TCP/IP client terminals now also try to automatically reconnect within configured timeout even in case the server resets an initial SYN and times out a subsequent SYN request (bug #487).
 - Automatic actions and responses now work chunk independently (feature request #366).
 - Automatic actions [Filter] and [Suppress] now also work for continuous data (bug #478) and on refresh (feature request #367).